orhunova-p/Cybersecurity_project/README.md

 details/attack/adversarial_yolo_master/masks/text_mask.txt

-You can obtain them from: https://github.com/Fraunhofer-AISEC/CARLA-A3
+You can obtain them from: https://github.com/Fraunhofer-AISEC/CARLA-A3.
+They are not easily accessible from the repo though, you will need to set up the CARLA-A3 environment first and after that locate the corresponding mask files within the project structure.

 ## How to run with CARLA-A3